sul-dlss-labs/preprint_affiliation_parsing/README.md

 ```sh
 weasel run annotate:ner
 ```
-The annotation tasks will open in your browser, and you can use the Prodigy UI to annotate the data.
+The annotation tasks will open in your browser, and you can use the Prodigy UI to annotate more data.

 ## Training
-Once you have annotated data, you can train a text categorization model using:
+You can train the text categorization model using:
 ```sh
 weasel run train_textcat
 ```
-And a named entity recognition model using:
+And the named entity recognition model using:
 ```sh
 weasel run train_ner
 ```